Abdelfattah27/Notes/Linux.md

   - "N" : next match : to move between the matches
   - "g" : to get to the first page
   - "G" : last page of the man page

+## Process

+- echo $$ : print the number of the processes of the shell (processId)
+- ps : all the process that run on the shell right now
+- ps aux : all the process that run on my terminal or on other terminal
+  - a : for all process attached to a terminal
+  - u : provides more columns
+  - x : all other processes related to the systems
+- ls /proc : give all the running processes each process is represents as directory named of the processId
+- ps aux | grep vim : get the data of the process by name
+- pidof vim : get the data of the process by name
+- ps -ef : get all process include the parent process
+- ps -l : the same as the above
+- ps fex : get all process running in the shape of tree
+- pstree : get all process running in the shape of tree
+- top : get the process in a dynamically way
+  - refresh every 3 seconds
+  - give all information about the system
+  - press 1 give you your consumption of each core you have
+  - s : for change the default refresh time
+  - h : for help
+  - k : for kill process
+  - r : for renice a process
+  - M : to sort by amount of usage from memory
+  - P : to sort by amount of usage from CPU utilization
+  - n : change the number of processes shown
+  - w : to save the current display configuration
+  - q : for quit
+- uptime : get the information about the consumption of the process of the cpu's

+- the first process running on my system is `systemd` and have a processId of 1
+- if `systemd` is killed the system shutdown
+- if the `TTY = ?` is running in the background
+- `STAT`
+  - `S` : for sleep
+  - `R` : for running
+- `START` : this process started at
+- `TIME` : take how much time to run
+- `COMMAND` : what the in charge of this process

+### Controlling Jobs

+- `CTRL + c` : means kill the process
+- `CTRL + z` : means suspend the current process
+- fg %(processNumber) : get the suspended process into fore ground
+- jobs : get all the suspended jobs you have right now
+- sleep 20000& : run this commend in the back ground

+### Kill process

+- kill -l : list all type of signals that i have
+- types of signals
+  - 1 : SighUp : reread the configuration file
+  - 9 : SigKill : Dirty Kill, kill without consequence
+  - 15 : SIGTERM : gentle kill, kill your self please
+- kill -15 9855 : kill the process 9855
+- pkill vim : kill all vims that opened

+### priority

+- nice value represents the priority value of the process from -20 to 19
+- nice sleep 200 : get nice value of 10
+- nice -n 15 sleep 200 : nice value of 15
+- renice -n 17 1021 : reset the nice value of the process 1021 to be 17

+## Diamonds

+- difference between systemd and init diamond
+- systemctl : show all the diamods that running on my machine
+- systemctl --type service : show the service only
+- systemctl status sshd : show information abot the servie sshd
+- systemctl status sshd -l : show the service with the log file
+- systemctl stop sshd : stop the service sshd
+- echo $? : print the status of the last commend run
+- systemctl enable sshd : enable service of sshd to run on the startup of the machine
+- systemctl disable sshd : disable the service from start up when the machine boot
+- systemctl is-active sshd : ask if the sshd is active write now ?
+- systemctl restart sshd : restart is stop the service and start it again
+- systemctl reload sshd : reread the configuration file of the sshd
+- systemctl list-dependencies sshd : list all the services that depends on the sshd
+- systemctl list-dependencies sshd --reverse : list all the services that sshd depends on -

 ## techniques